barchart/cmdty-pricing-network/docs/content/faq.md

 The cmdty Pricing Network (CPN) is the leading contributor network for global physical commodity prices.
 Our price contributors rely on Barchart to distribute their content through our network of end-users, and our end-users rely on Barchart to access all of the data they need to power their mission critial trading and risk systems.

 #### Which companies are members of CPN?
-Various global Ag, Energy, Food and Freight companies are part of CPN.
+Various global leaders across Ag, Energy, Food and Freight industries are part of CPN.
+We continously add new handpicked contributors to our CPN ecosystem to provide users greater clarity of commodity pricing across the globe.
 Please visit the [contributors section](/content/contributors) to see the current CPN members.

 #### What does you coverage look like?
 All the datasets and reports available via CPN are listed [here](/content/contributors).